WHAT IS THE STUDENT EMPLOYMENT INITIATIVE?

 - Give students an opportunity to work on campus and create critical campus connections;

 - Allow us to tap into support services for other students by utilizing our own students as mentors, facilitators, etc.;

 - Allow us to raise our overall retention rate; and

 - Positively impact our students’ time to graduate.

 - Must be pursuing a Bachelor’s Degree for the first time

 - Enrolled 15 credit hours or more, each Fall and Spring semesters

-- Cumulative and Semester GPA of 2.75 or higher
+- A minimum Cumulative 3.0 GPA and Semester GPA of 2.75 or higher

 - Meet SAP (Satisfactory Academic Progress) requirements (70% completion rate)

 - A minimum of 12 credit hours completed in residence as a full-time student at UTB